 We recommend using a boot conditioner such as Cobbler’s Choice, Venetian Shoe Cream, Saphir Renovateur, Huberd’s Shoe Grease, or Bickmore Bick 4.
 Each conditioner is different and they work best for different leathers and outcomes like water resistance.

-Is it OK to put hair conditioner on boots?
+Is it OK to put hair conditioner on boots or shoe leather?

-While boot conditioner and leather conditioner are similar we cannot recommend using hair conditioner on boots because there may be ingredients that damage the boots.
-We recommend using a boot conditioner.
+While boot conditioner and leather conditioner are similar we cannot recommend using hair conditioner on boots or leather goods because there may be ingredients that damage the boots.
+We recommend using a high quality boot conditioner to nourish leather boots and shoes.

 What is the best thing to put on leather boots?